saltstack/salt-ext-modules-vmware/docs/architecture/20210901-build-test-deployment-pipeline.rst

 * "nightly" builds

 We want our tests to run as fast as reasonably possible.
-At the current time, TODO has a unit test suite that runs TODO tests in about 15 minutes.
+At the current time, Django has a unit test suite that runs over 150,000 tests in about 30 minutes.
 This is an entirely reasonable amount of time to wait for tests to run.
 Much longer and the feedback cycle takes much too long.
+For a project the size of Django, 30 minutes is a reasonable amount of time.
+For this module, our PR checks should take no longer than 15 minutes.

 Of course the reason that we want tests in the first place is that well-written, meaningful tests allow us to deploy the most reasonably reliable